jesterb0206/fit-nuts/README.md

 <br>

-Clone the repository to your local machine, open your terminal, and navigate to the root folder of the **Fit Nuts** repository.
+Clone the repository to your local machine, open your terminal, and navigate to the root folder of the **Fit Nuts 🥜** repository.
 To install the necessary dependencies, run `npm i` in your command-line terminal.
 Repeat this process two more times, first navigating to the server folder and second navigating to the client folder (running `npm i` both times).

 <br>